 No New Community Cases; No New Cases Of COVID-19 In Managed Isolation

-There are also no new positive cases of COVID-19 to report in managed isolation since yesterday.
+There are also no new cases to report in recent returnees in managed isolation facilities since the Ministry’s last update yesterday.

 The seven-day rolling average of new cases detected at the border is one.